-This song is top 5 because of Jay-Z’s verse, and how he’s going at Waynes head (supposedly).
-This will go down as one of Jay’s last good verses to me.
+This song is top 5 because of Jay-Z’s verse and how he’s going at Waynes head (supposedly) on it.
+This will go down as one of Jay’s last good verses, to me.

 4. SIDELINE STORY (5/5)

-The chorus is simple (Almost Mellow), but effective, as it plays like a catchy primary school ballad; that definitely gives the song that young/innocent feel it needs.
+The chorus is simple (Almost Mellow), but effective, as it plays like a catchy primary school ballad.
+(No wonder I get this young/innocent vibe from it.

 How bout those pianos?
-Aren’t they so necessary even though it’s a simple ass tune to it?
+Aren’t they so necessary even though it’s simple as s**t.

 3. BREAKDOWN (5/5)

-‘Breakdown’ is unbelievable!
-Why limit it by calling it just music?
+“Breakdown” is unbelievable!
+Why limit it by calling it simply music?
 Let’s go ahead and call it inspirational audio!
-In this song, there is so much passion/hurt/aggression from Cole – So much so that it made ME wanna slap the hell out of his father, and I don’t even know that man!
-Anyway, the song is the perfect representation of just how good Cole is: He can hit you with powerful bars that is so vivid and animated, and then he is able to harmonize at the end of the song like a humming bird.
+In this song, there is so much passion/hurt/aggression from Cole, so much so that it made ME wanna slap the hell out of his father, and I don’t even know that man!
+Anyway, the song is the perfect representation of just how good Cole is: He can hit you with powerful bars that is so vivid and animated from time to time, and then he is able to harmonize at the end of the song like a humming bird.
 Extremely impressive.

-The beat and the way he’s rapping is like a perfect marriage, as both are heavy hitting, but at the same time has parts in which they display beautiful harmony.
+The beat and the way Cole is rapping is like a perfect marriage, as both are heavy hitting, but at the same time has parts in which they display beautiful harmony.

 2. LOST ONES (5/5)

-This song is from the perspective of high school Cole, and Shannequa aka ‘booty so big that you might just have the kid’ Johnson from around his way (I clearly made that name up).
-On the song, they’re going back and forth on whether they should keep the kid, and it is flat out chilling!
-You can hear the scared, timid side of the man, and the aggressive, ‘B–tch please!’ side from the woman.
-Please believe this song will make you think twice about putting your James Harden in your girl.
+This song is from the perspective of high school Cole and Shannequa aka ‘booty so big that you might just have the kid’ Johnson from around his way (I clearly made that name up).
+On the song, they’re going back and forth on whether they should keep this kid they made together, and it is flat out chilling!
+You can hear the scared/timid side of the man’s perspective, and the aggressive/B–tch please! side from the woman.
+Please believe, this song will make you think twice about putting your James Harden in your girl.

 1. LIGHTS PLEASE (5/5)

 I’m convinced that this is the song that got J.Cole signed to Roc-fella.
-Cole excels in songs like these, as its storytelling in a vivid manner.
+Cole excels in songs like these, as its storytelling at its finest.
 He is extremely descriptive in what he’s going through with this thirst bucket of a girl, and his pitch/tones adjust so effectively to describe the changes in his mood.

 SONG BY SONG BREAKDOWN